MatchuPitchu/react-summary/02_React Hooks.md

       // first arg: ref from outside (from parent component)
       // second arg: anonymous callback fn
       useImperativeHandle(ref, () => {
-        // return a translation obj with all data that you would use from outside return {
+        // returns a translation obj with all data that you would use from outside return {
           // define externally available name (-> here 'focus') that points to focus function
           focus: focus,